mck89/peast/doc/ast-and-tokenization.md

 -------------

 In the examples above you may have noticed the `$options` parameter.
 This parameter is an associative array that specifies parsing settings for the parser.
 Available options are:
-* "sourceEncoding": to specify the encoding of the code to parse
+* "sourceEncoding": to specify the encoding of the code to parse, if not spcified the parser will assume UTF-8.
 * "sourceType": this can be one of the source type constants defined in the Peast class:
     * `Peast\Peast::SOURCE_TYPE_SCRIPT`: this is the default source type and indicates that the code is a script, this means that `import` and `export` keywords are not parsed
     * `Peast\Peast::SOURCE_TYPE_SCRIPT`: this indicates that the code is a module and it activates the parsing of `import` and `export` keywords